hogyulee/cs374/HCIWizards_DP6.md

 In summary, our interface excels because it is user-centric, adaptable, and detail-oriented, making it not just functional but a pleasure to use.
 Its design anticipates future needs, ensuring longevity and continued relevance in an evolving tech landscape.
 This combination of features makes our interface truly great, setting a benchmark for what effective UI design should look like.

+## Quality arguments - 규호

+1. Risk management through budget allocation by category

+Functions for safety are usually inconvenient for users.
+It directly prevents the user from doing what he or she wants to do with an error message.
+This experience of being stopped is not pleasant and has a negative impact on the user experience.

+Our services allow minors (individuals with limited ability to take responsibility) to freely consume.
+So we received feedback that we needed to pay more attention to safety, and we thought deeply about it.
+Category-based risk management is the result of our thinking.

+Our service allows users to allocate their budget by category.
+This is to limit minors from using their budget for things they shouldn't.
+The reason we think this feature is cool is because it makes users feel less limited, even though they are actually limited.
+Our service doesn't say, "Don't spend your money on that."
+We just say, “We’ve run out of budget for that category.”

 ## Iteration